Smoothie King Center: Professional wrestling

-The arena has also hosted various WWE events, including Royal Rumble in 2001, Extreme Rules in 2009, Hell in a Cell in 2011, Elimination Chamber in 2013, the 2014 WWE Hall of Fame induction ceremony and the following Raw as part of WrestleMania XXX weekend, and NXT TakeOver: New Orleans, the 2018 WWE Hall of Fame induction ceremony, and the following Raw and SmackDown events as part of WrestleMania 34 weekend.
-The arena has also hosted various Raw and SmackDown shows.
+The arena has hosted numerous WWE events, including Royal Rumble in 2001, Extreme Rules in 2009, Hell in a Cell in 2011, Elimination Chamber in 2013, and the arena will host Money in the Bank in 2026.
+It was also the venue for the 2014 WWE Hall of Fame induction ceremony and the following episode of Raw, as part of WrestleMania XXX weekend.

+In 2018, the arena hosted NXT TakeOver: New Orleans, the WWE Hall of Fame induction ceremony, and the subsequent episodes of Raw and SmackDown during WrestleMania 34 weekend.
+The arena has also hosted various other editions of Raw and SmackDown throughout the years.